erodb/Pomegranate/README.md

-# Pomegranate
+# Pomegranate 1.2
-Pomegranate is detection and segmentation tool for analyzing fluoresence microscopy images of fission yeast in three dimensions.
+Pomegranate is detection and segmentation tool for analyzing z-stack, single timepoint fluoresence microscopy images of fission yeast.

-## Overview .
+## Overview